 Writing for Change allows students to examine and produce writing that engages in advocacy, solidarity, social critique, and/or social justice.
 Students will explore theories of persuasive writing for public audiences, in order to craft their own examples of writing designed to effect changes they wish to see in the spaces in which they live.

 Writing for Change asks students to design a term project around student-defined topics of public concern or controversy.
 Students will perform research on how existing discourse communities or organizations that write about this topic represent themselves and define their audiences and persuasive goals.
 This research will form

 the basis for students’ own writing designed to inform, persuade, and otherwise engage the public about their topics.
 Students in Writing for Change can expect to compose traditional essays as well as public writing in print, digital, visual, and a variety of other forms of persuasive communication.

-ENGCMP 1200 Advanced Topics in Composition: Advanced Composing Digital Media
+ENGCMP 1200 Topics in Composition: Translingual Writing

 Do you feel the force of great writing, but worry that you can’t control it?
 Have you wondered about your commas, then just shrugged it off and guessed?
 Through a focus on the moving parts of the sentence – where and why to expand or contract, to elaborate in place or to accumulate in series – students in this course will learn to build coherence and shift emphasis in their writing.
 Exercises in imitation and variation, derived in part from readings by acclaimed prose stylists, will alternate with more extended writing and revision to allow sentence-level insights to scale up to paragraphs, sections, and beyond.